What does “yotei” mean in Japanese?

 - desu – です : an auxiliary verb used after a noun or adjective to make it polite.
 Probably, this is well known as a part of Japanese desu form.
 In the example, this is used after “yotei” to make it sound polite.

 This is another typical usage of “yotei”.
-It is often preceded by a clause which describes the plan in detail.
-In this example, actually, it is preceded by the clause “tokyo ni iku” to literally mean ‘a plan to go to Tokyo’.
+It is often preceded by a clause which describes a plan in detail.
+In this example, it is preceded by the clause “tokyo ni iku” to literally mean ‘a plan to go to Tokyo’ in Japanese.
 The formed clause has been translated into English as just “I’m going to Tokyo”, though.
-Unfortunately, Japanese doesn’t have a clear future tense, so “yotei” often works to make a future-tensed sentence like this example.

 Summary

-- yotei – 予定 (よてい) : a noun meaning ‘plan’, ‘schedule’, or such in Japanese.
-This can also work as a plural noun.
+- yotei – 予定 (よてい) : a noun meaning ‘plan’ or ‘schedule’ in Japanese.
+This can also work as plural.
 These two kanji characters mean ‘pre-‘ and ‘decide’ respectively, so this noun literally means ‘pre-decided’ in Japanese.
-A plan is, anyway, something pre-decided to do or be.
-So, the kanji expression is very reasonable.
-When we want to say “plan” in Japanese, this noun is a very good option.
+This literal interpretation is very close to the actual meanings.
+Plans are, anyway, something pre-decided to do.

 Hope my explanations are understandable and helpful for Japanese learners.